Hadelekw/mplusa/README.md

 	Creates a tropical unit matrix of given width and height.

 **`star(A : np.ndarray) -> np.ndarray`**
-	Definition of a unique operator of tropical algebra, usually denoted as $\mathbf{A}^*$.
+	Definition of an unary operator of unique to tropical algebra, usually denoted as $\mathbf{A}^*$.
 It returns the value to which an infinite recursive sum of matrices converges.
 The input matrix has to be square and the series created in the process of calculating the value needs to be convergent.

 **`Polynomial(*coefficients)`**
 	This is a class that implements basic single-variable tropical polynomials.
-Calling an object of this class allows to take a value the polynomial takes at a given point, it also implements function `get_hypersurface` which returns a list of its roots.
+Calling an object of this class allows to take a value the polynomial takes at a given point.

+For the full list of capabilities, refer to the [documentation](https://hadelekw.github.io/mplusa-docs.html)

-### Example code
+## Example code
 ```
 import numpy as np
 from mplusa import minplus